Fees & Passes

 This annual pass covers entrance and standard amenity fees for national parks and other federal fee areas; Valid for one year through the month of purchase.
 You can purchase the pass at the park entrance station or at the visitor center when the entrance station is closed.

 This is a lifetime pass for U.S. citizens or permanent residents age 62 or over.
 The pass provides access to, and use of, Federal recreation sites that charge an Entrance or Standard Amenity.
-The pass can only be obtained in person at the park entrance station.
-The Senior Pass provides a 50 percent discount on camping.
+The pass can only be obtained in person at the park entrance station when open.
+The Senior Pass provides a 50% discount on camping.

 This is an annual pass for U.S. citizens or permanent residents age 62 or over.
 The pass provides access to, and use of, Federal recreation sites that charge an Entrance or Standard Amenity.
-The pass can only be obtained in person at the park at the park entrance station.
+The pass can only be obtained in person at the park at the park entrance station when open.
 The Senior Pass provides a 50 percent discount on camping.

 This is a lifetime pass for U.S. citizens or permanent residents with permanent disabilities.
 Documentation is required to obtain the pass.
-The pass can only be obtained in person at the park entrance station.
+The pass can only be obtained in person at the park entrance station when open.
 The Access Pass provides a 50 percent discount on camping.

 This is an annual pass for volunteers with 250 cumulative service hours with federal agencies that participate in the Interagency Pass Program.
-Contact the park's VIP coordinator at 208-527-1335 to learn about volunteer opportunities at Craters of the Moon.
+Contact the park's volunteer coordinator at (208) 527-1335 to learn about volunteer opportunities at Craters of the Moon.

 This is an annual pass covering entrance and standard amenity fees for all national parks and other federal fee areas.
 Free to active duty US military personnel and their dependents with proper identification (current CAC Card or qualified DD Form 1173 required).
-Obtain with military ID card at the Monument fee station or at the BLM field office in Shoshone.
+Obtain with military ID card at the park entrance station when open or at the BLM field office in Shoshone.

 Free Entrance Days